SyntaxNomad/AI_TRAINEE/Mohamed_Elfaki/README.md

 **Week 4**
 -Pytorch
--CNNs in pytorch with CIFAR-10 Dataset
+-CNNs in Pytorch with CIFAR-10 Dataset
+**Week 5**
+-RNN from scratch
+-RNN with PyTorch

 ## Algorithms Completed